-Unfortunately for vegetarians, a lot of what we are “meant” to eat, in the evolutionary sense, is probably meat: Relatively speaking, agriculture is a recent development.
+Unfortunately for vegetarians, some of what we are “meant” to eat, in the evolutionary sense, is probably meat: Relatively speaking, agriculture is a recent development.
 For a much longer period than we’ve been growing our own food, we hunted it and we gathered it.
 That basic principle is what the Paleo diet is based on.

 Paleo diet basics

 My intention with this post is not to give an in-depth description of the Paleo diet.
 If you find yourself intrigued, you should absolutely do your own research or talk to a doctor to make sure it’s right for you.
 For a more in-depth introduction to the Paleo diet, I’ll refer you to my friend Steve Kamb’s Beginner’s Guide to the Paleo Diet.

 If you want to go deeper still, I recommend The Paleo Diet for Athletes, which adapts the Paleo diet so as to make it jibe with a higher-carbohydrate, endurance-sports diet (as opposed do a muscle-building, weight-gaining diet).
 It’s worth it for the detailed section on pre-, during-, and post-workout nutrition, even if the closest you ever get to Paleo is s’mores and not-dogs around the campfire.

 Briefly, here the basic tenets of a standard Paleo diet for endurance athletes (as outlined in The Paleo Diet for Athletes):

 - The breakdown: Roughly, 35% fat, 40% carbohydrate, 25% protein.